PiotrTymoszuk/jsonDF/README.md

  4 Type       Classification of the car as compact, middle, etc. 4     Small
  5 Type       Classification of the car as compact, middle, etc. 5     Sporty
  6 Type       Classification of the car as compact, middle, etc. 6     Van
- 7 AirBags    Airbag location and numeber                        1     Driver & Passenger 8 AirBags    Airbag location and numeber                        2     Driver only
+ 7 AirBags    Airbag location and number                        1     Driver & Passenger 8 AirBags    Airbag location and number                        2     Driver only
- 9 AirBags    Airbag location and numeber                        3     None
+ 9 AirBags    Airbag location and number                        3     None
 10 DriveTrain Drive transmission                                 1     4WD
 11 DriveTrain Drive transmission                                 2     Front
 12 DriveTrain Drive transmission                                 3     Rear